tuftsdatalab/tuftsWorkshops/docs/2024_workshops/bioinformatics101/00_introduction.md

-# Getting started running bioinformatics analysis at Tufts HPC
+# Beginner's guide for conducting bioinformatics analysis on Tufts HPC

-This repository stores the slides and hands-on sessions for bioinformatics training workshops provided by Tufts Research Technology in October 2024.
+## Welcome
+The goals of this workshop are to:

+- Help users get started with bioinformatics analysis, especially command-line bioinformatics, on Tufts HPC.

+- Familiarise with bioinformatics resources/tools available on Tufts HPC.

-## Agenda
+## Outline

 - [Intro to Linux/Unix](01_linux101.md)
 - [Available bioinformatics resources/tools](02_bioinformatics_resources.md)